dialexa/style-kit/README.md

 ## Importing into your project

-From here, there are a few ways to import the styles...
+There are a few ways to import the styles...

-- 1. A built and prefixed CSS file is included in the project, at `dist/dialexa-style-guide.css`.
+1. A built and prefixed CSS file can be found at `dist/dialexa-style-guide.css`.
-- 2. Add the path for `app.scss` to your build pipeline, to build/ concat/ prefix as you see fit.
+2. Add the path for `app.scss` to your build pipeline, to build/ concat/ prefix as you see fit.